opendatacube/geobase/readme.md

 Each step is described in more detail below.
 Overall structure is as following

 1. Build C/C++ libs for PROJ,GEOS,GDAL in `base/builder`, package GEOS and GDAL in `.deb`
 2. Download and build python wheels against compiled GDAL/GEOS/PROJ in `base/wheels`
 3. Include run-time libs needed by libs/wheels built in stages 1 and 2 in `base/runner`
 4. Use multi-stage building technique to construct docker image with customized python environment that suits your needs:
    - Base `builder` stage on `kkodc/geobase:wheels`
-   - Install any extra dev libs you might need that are missing from `geobase:wheels`
+   - Install any extra missing dev libs you need via `apt-get`
    - Construct python environment taking care to use pre-compiled wheels where possible
    - Base runner stage on `kkodc/geobase:runner`
-   - Install any extra C/C++ libs via `apt-get` you might need to run extra python wheels you added
+   - Install any extra C/C++ run time libs via `apt-get`
    - Copy the entire python environment across from `builder` stage